TLI-Group-1/Backend/README.md

 * `AUTODIRECT_DB_PASS`: password associated with the given user for the PostgreSQL database

 ## Initializing the PostgreSQL Database
-The `InitDatabase` class within the `database` package initializes a PostgreSQL database with the necessary schema and populates the `public.cars` table with a provided CSV dataset.
+The `InitDatabase` class within the `database` package contains a main method that allows it to be executed independently.
+During deployment, it can be executed on a one time basis, which initializes a PostgreSQL database with the necessary schema and populates the `public.cars` table with a provided CSV dataset.

+Database configuration needs to be specified with environment variables as shown above.
 ```
 Usage: InitDatabase [options] <file>
 	 -h --help	display this help message and exit